 top of page

-A Tropical Modernism exhibition is coming to the V&A in London this summer, and it promises to explore whether the architectural style might offer solutions for a world facing increasing climate change.
+Tropical Modernism at the V&A is an exhibition all about an architectural style that might offer solutions for a world facing increasing climate change.

-While perhaps not as well known as other architectural styles such as Brutalism, Tropical Modernism is nonetheless get a rare moment in the spotlight with the major exhibition treatment at the London museum dedicated to art and design.
+While perhaps not as well known as other architectural styles such as Brutalism, Tropical Modernism nonetheless gets a rare moment in the spotlight with this major exhibition at the London museum dedicated to art and design.

-Visitors can expect a show packed full of fascinating objects including models, drawings, letters, photographs, and archival ephemera documenting the key figures and moments in the movement’s history.
+It's a display packed full of fascinating objects including models, drawings, letters, photographs, and archival ephemera documenting the key figures and moments in the movement’s history.

 A photograph looking towards the sky and up the facade of a building with palm trees alongside